ckeditor/ckeditor5/packages/ckeditor5-find-and-replace/README.md

 CKEditor 5 find and replace feature
 ===========================

-This is an initial package for development purposes.
-It does not contain code yet.
+This package implements the find and replace feature for CKEditor 5.

 ## License